Implementation of Taroko Rockfall Response Program

 Taroko Gorge Rockfall Response Program Plan

 (1) Handle visitor insurance within the Gorge, monitor rockfalls, maintain and service facilities; (2) Implement the Xiaozhuilu Trail project (finished), and the Swallow Grotto Jinheng Park rockfall protection project (finished).
 The Tunnel of Nine Turns Scenic Tunnel and trail landscape protection project was set for completion in 2016; however, due to financial difficulties encountered by the sub-contractor, the contract was terminated.
 Work was resumed after midway settlement and re-awarding of contract, so the completion time has thus been delayed.
 The rest of construction work has completed.
-The safety preparation work is currently underway and the west 700 m of the Tunnel of Nine Turns Trail will soon open in 2019.
+The rockfall protection construction work is currently completed and the west 700 m of the Tunnel of Nine Turns Trail has reopened on June 24 2019.

 Continue to implement the: (1) Xiaozhongheng (Small Central Cross-Island Highway) Plan (optimize the Taroko-Shakadang-Eternal Spring Shrine (Changchun Shrine)), (2)Shanyue Suspension Bridge project (contract already signed) at Buluowan, (3) Buluowan cultural highlights, (4) Suhua and mid-high elevation areas visitor dispersal plans, and (5) Baiyang trail facility and slope stabilization construction work, set for completion 2014-2019.